-Faculty and student presenters come from all eight Colleges on campus, and the Department recruits nationally recognized scholars, including Antony Flew, Richard Swinburne, Parker Palmer, Lisa Newton, and David Luban, to participate each semester.
+Faculty and student presenters come from all ten Colleges on campus, and the Department recruits nationally recognized scholars, including Leonard Harris, Michael Ruse, Gregory Papas, Tommy Curry, Antony Flew, Richard Swinburne, Andrew Light, Amy Oliver, Jean Kazez, Parker Palmer, John J. McDermott, Maarten van Delden, Lisa Newton, Alfred Mele, Susana Nuccetelli, Larry Hickman, Steven A. Moore, John J. Collins, Richardo Rozzi, Morana Alač, Francisco Gallegos, and David Luban, to participate each semester.
 Everyone is welcome to attend, and we encourage informal dialogues between faculty, students, and visitors.

 The Department of Philosophy teaches ~ 10,000 students each year in general education philosophy courses.
 The Dialogue Series supplements their instruction, as it allows them to apply their classroom study of the principles of good thinking and ethical conduct to such controversial issues as euthanasia, stem cell research, and capital punishment.